aaronhmiller/pick-two/README.md

 # Pick Two

-The famous (infamous?) limitation of good/fast/cheap and a security variation.
+The infamous limitation of good/fast/cheap and a security variation.

 ## Prerequisites